Frequently Asked Questions

 Question: What programs do you currently offer?

 Answer: Currently, CLCC offers a robust Greenhouse Vocational Program where adults with autism and intellectual and developmental disabilities (IDD), can volunteer to learn valuable skills that can translate to job opportunities in their community.
-We also offer Arts in the Afternoon and a number of social/recreational activities throughout the year.
+We also offer Arts in the Afternoon on Tuesdays at Patriots Park as well as bi-weekly Yoga classes.

 Q: Where are you located?

 A: Our greenhouse is located at 24 Hyde Ave. in Vernon, CT on the Tolland County Agricultural Center (TAC) grounds.
-This is where most of our programs take place currently.
 We also have 10 acres of land in Coventry on Rt.
 44 which is the future home of our community.
 This is located at 2645 Boston Turnpike in Coventry.

 Q: When will your living community be built?